The Rejuv · Designed in California

 Form factor

-The Rejuv is sized for stable single-hand contact over a defined 20 cm² treatment aperture.
-Weight and dimensions support sustained use across a full session without requiring a mount or stand.
+The Rejuv is sized for stable single-hand use over a defined 20 cm² (3.1 in²) treatment aperture.
+Weight and dimensions support a full session without a mount or stand.

 Optical system

-Session data — operating mode, output state, duration, and contact quality — is recorded locally throughout operation.
+Session data — operating mode, output state, duration, contact quality, and dose delivered — is recorded locally throughout operation.
+A breathing LED indicates when contact falls below the session baseline.
+Solid means on target.
 At session end, bring the device near your phone.

 Typical session